Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

 \subsection{A class of examples}

 \looseness=-1 Technically, the pseudomonads we now consider arise as \emph{left oplax Kan extensions}~\cite{tarantinoUltracategoriesKanExtensions2025} of \emph{relative 2-monads}~\cite{altenkirchMonadsNeedNot2010,fioreRelativePseudomonadsKleisli2018,arkorBicategoriesAlgebrasRelative2025}.
-To avoid discussing relative $2$-monads and oplax Kan extensions entirely, we focus on a simple case of interest: namely, those relative $2$-monads obtained by composing $\Set$-based monads with the inclusion $\Set \hookrightarrow\CAT$ which views sets as (small and) discrete categories.
-For ease of notation, in the following we leave this inclusion implicit.
+To avoid discussing relative $2$-monads and oplax Kan extensions entirely, we focus on a simple case of interest: namely, those relative $2$-monads obtained by composing $\Set$-based monads with the inclusion $\Set \hookrightarrow\CAT$ which views sets as discrete categories.
+For ease of notation, we leave this inclusion implicit in the following.